bluedragonz/bad-bot-blocker/README.md

 --------------

 Bots try to make themselves look like other software by disguising their useragent.
-Their useragents look harmless, perfectly legitimate even.
+Their useragents may look harmless, perfectly legitimate even.
 For example, "^Java" but according to
 [Project Honeypot](https://www.projecthoneypot.org/harvester_useragents.php),
 it's actually one of the most dangerous.